joan-xavier/portfolio/README.md

 ## Ph.D. in Electrical Engineering | ML & Deep Learning | Data Science  Research

+In my PhD research at [Anna University, (2018-2023)](https://www.annauniv.edu/), I worked on a challenging multi-disciplinary topic – ‘Nonlinear system Identification, nonlinearity quantification and control of Nonlinear Systems’, where I integrated the concepts of Nonlinear Control systems design from Electrical Engineering, time series analysis from Machine learning/deep learning algorithms and applied it to control engineering problems.
+This experience shaped my skills in analysing large raw datasets, applying rigorous optimization solvers,hyperparameter tuning and developing new approaches to complex real-world problems.This experience also stimulated my deep interest in diving in-depth in Machine learning/Deep learning algorithms and exploring Data Science to transition into this field.

 ## Technical Expertise

 - Extensive research in Nonlinear System Identification & Control, Predictive (Data-Driven) Modeling, and Deep Learning